Best Toys for Dogo Argentino

 Physical Exercise Recommendations for Dogo Argentino

 Physical activity for Dogo Argentino should reflect their high (1-2 hours daily) exercise needs and Large (80-100 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Dogo Argentino, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs your pet is tired: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Dogo Argentino dogs with loyal, athletic, courageous traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Dogo Argentino dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Dogo Argentino benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Dogo Argentino